POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master's degree in psychology, education, counseling, or a related field is required.
+Education: A bachelor’s degree is required.
+A Master's degree in higher education, counseling, teacher education, social work, or a related field is preferred.

 Skills: Excellent verbal and written communication skills, interpersonal skills (particularly in working with a diverse student population), organizational and management skills are required.
 A working knowledge of various computer applications is required.
 A record of inclusive conduct and evidence of multicultural skills in the workplace is required.
+The ability to drive a 15 passenger van is required.
 Experience with database applications is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES